 Social workers seek to correct social injustices by helping their clients overcome obstacles in their lives.
 As a part of the newly-formed College for Public Health & Social Justice, Saint Louis University's social work major is unique as students also learn the foundations of the global health care field, a growing area for social work employment.

 Specializations and Career Opportunities

 Graduates from SLU can look forward to careers in a wide variety of settings.
 Labor Department projections indicate a steady demand in social work jobs in the years ahead.
-Most social workers specialize in an area of practice, including but not limited to:
+Most social workers specialize in an area of practice, including:

-For students interested in studying abroad, SLU has a wide variety of programs, including a campus located in Madrid, Spain, where students can study abroad while earning SLU credit.
-Students in the Social Work major can also enroll in a two-week experiential course in Ghana, Mexico or India, which features concentrated study, lectures and interactions with the people of the respective country.
+For students interested in studying abroad, SLU has a wide variety of programs, including a campus located in Madrid, Spain, where students can study abroad while taking social work core classes for full SLU credit.
+Students in the social work major can also enroll in a two-week experiential course in Ghana, Mexico or India, which features concentrated study, lectures and interactions with the people of the respective country.

 Student Activity and Service Opportunities